hallambaker/Mathematical-Mesh/Web/Reference/message.md

 <over>
 confirm   Post a confirmation request to a user
-       The recipient to send the confirmation request to The recipient to send the confirmation request to /account   Account identifier (e.g. alice@example.com) or profile fingerprint /local   Local name for account (e.g. personal) /verbose   Verbose reports (default)
+       The recipient to send the confirmation request to Text of the request message
+    /account   Account identifier (e.g. alice@example.com) or profile fingerprint /local   Local name for account (e.g. personal) /verbose   Verbose reports (default)